Airtel announces benefits for low-income customers amid Covid crisis

-New Delhi, May 16 (IANS) Bharti Airtel on Sunday announced special benefits for low-income customers on its network to help them stay connected during the ongoing pandemic.
+New Delhi: Bharti Airtel on Sunday announced special benefits for low-income customers on its network to help them stay connected during the ongoing pandemic.

 As a one-time gesture, Airtel will give the Rs 49 pack free of cost to over 5.5 crore low-income customers.
 The pack offers a talktime of Rs 38 and 100 MB data with a validity of 28 days.